operand/agency/README.md

 ## What is `agency`?

-`agency` defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.
+`agency` defines a common communication and action framework for integrating AI agents with traditional computing systems, and even humans in a way where all can easily communicate.

 `agency` allows you to create shared environments called "spaces" where any number of humans, artificial, or other computing systems may equally address